Did We Say See Niagara Falls Free?!?

 Ready to take your tour of Niagara Falls best free viewing locations?
 Lets take a look at the views, and then we will share a pinned map, so you won’t miss any of them!

 Parking lot 1 is near the State Park Visitors Center, and the Observation Tower.
 This is the best starting point, if the lot is not full.
 The visitor’s center is free, and there are a couple displays about the history of the falls.
 But if you are not planning to spend any money, there is not a whole lot to see there.
 There are public bathrooms though, so it is a good stop if you have been driving a while.
-You can also grab a map of the park, so you can one in your hand as you follow our itinerary, and if you are planning to see the paid attractions, this is where the Discovery Theater is located.
+You can also grab a map of the park, so you can have one in your hand as you follow our itinerary, and if you are planning to see the paid attractions, this is where the Discovery Theater is located.

 If walking is a challenge for anyone, this is also where you can get trolley tickets.
 The trolley is an all day hop on hop off service that goes to all of the noteworthy viewing locations and paid attractions.
 If you are using the trolley, see the tips section, so you don’t miss or favorite two viewing locations.
 It costs $3 for an adult and $2 for children, and a bracelet is issued, ensuring that trolley use is available for the entire day.

-Get Your First Glimpse of the Falls
+Niagara Falls Free Spot 1 – Your First Glimpse of the Falls

 Continue on past the center and the tower, and down the path for your first glimpse of the falls.
 From this vantage, you can see the American Falls, and a portion of the Bridal Veil and Horseshoe Falls.
 This spot, and the observation tower, are the only places on the US side where all 3 falls can be seen at the same time.
 (To see all three in their entirety at once, you must be on the Canadian side, or on one of the boat trips.
 None the less, this is an amazing view!)
 Remember this spot, as this is where you want to come at night.